lbormann/autodarts-highlights/README.md

 # AUTODARTS-HIGHLIGHTS

+!!!
+CURRENTLY NOT UNDER ACTIVE DEVELOPMENT AND MAY BE NON-FUNCTIONAL !!!

 Autodarts-highlights is primary an extension to https://github.com/lbormann/autodarts-caller.
 It provides two web-endpoints that are fed by autodarts-caller.
 Its creates video-highlight-clips based on your opinion what it means to be a worthy clip.